justineuro/mdgBookSVG7Kit/README.md

 - `mdgBookSVG7v1-cover.tex`- makes the cover of the book; see lines 37-47 of `mdgBookSVG7v1.tex` for default values
 - `hyperref.cfg` - contains the `\hypersetup` keyvalues; one may wish to change the default value of `pdfauthor`, among other keyvalues; see the documentation for the TeX package `hyperref` for more information on these keyvalues

-Once the desired changes have been made to the files above, one can then re-compile the book by issuing, in the `res` subdirectoy, the last set of commands in the HOWTO file:
+Once the desired changes have been made to the files above, one can then re-compile the book by issuing, in the `res` subdirectory, the last set of commands in the HOWTO file:
 ```shell
 pdflatex -synctex=1 -interaction=nonstopmode -shell-escape mdgBookSVG7v1.tex
 bibtex mdgBookSVG7v1.aux